← Back to Institutional Records

 • This series consists of historical sketches created for the 75th anniversary of the church in 1979 and an addendum thereto from 1985.
 Bulletins from the celebrations are also included.
 Microfilmed information includes historical notes on the first 50 years of the congregation (1904–1954) by Johann Goertzen.
 Unfortunately this is probably in Fresno.

-• Finding aid: Main Centre Mennonite Brethren Church fonds file list, folder 1 and 4.
+• Finding aid: Main Centre Mennonite Brethren Church fonds file list, Vol. 592, Flds.
+1 and 4.

 II.
 Main Centre Mennonite Brethren Church annual reports.

-• This series consists of a 1950 annual report in German.
+• This series consists of annual reports from the annual business meeting.

 III.
 Main Centre Mennonite Brethren Church bulletins.